 Registration and refreshments

-- What are the key challenges when entering new and emerging markets?
+- What are the new sectors and destinations that Chinese investors favour?

 - Why is private equity a natural partner for corporates in making outbound acquisitions?